bluecat-japac/example-init-scripts/README.md

 Current BAM/BDDS version: 9.1

-v4.8 (2019/10/1) Use config.ini to enable DHCP for local interface IPv4
+v4.9 (2019/11/7) Use config.ini to enable DNS traffic statistics agent v4.8 (2019/10/1) Use config.ini to enable DHCP for local interface IPv4
 v4.7 (2019/9/3) support for config Local interface by config drive. v4.6 (2019/6/28) support for BAM/BDDS 9.1